windurisky/librariz/README.md

 * Edit credentials of mysql in config/database.yml accordingly

 ## Go to terminal and execute this in your project directory
+* `gem install bundler # this will install bundler gem`

+* `bundle install # this will let bundler to install the other gems written in Gemfile`

 * `rake db:create # this will create the database`